 The baseline data on response times and quality of service is pretty readily available to the department and to our client groups through the self-serve portal.

-Response time, number of tickets, hot-spots where we're seeing a particular surge in ticket types from different client groups in particular locations is all readily available through the self-serve portal database.
+Response time, number of tickets, hotspots where we're seeing a particular surge in ticket types from different client groups in particular locations is all readily available through the self-serve portal database.

-In addition, with the increased dependency and use of mobile devices, that end of the shop is readily available through the 1-800 number or the self-serve portal.
+In addition, with the increased dependency and use of mobile devices, that end of the shop is readily available through the 1-800 number or the selfserve portal.
 Our IMIT team does track the response times, and their volumes and their resource the helpdesk response team accordingly, to make sure that we are seeing the shortest return time to return GN employees to service so that they can serve Nunavummiut.

-So baseline data and volumetrics is readily available through that portal.
+Baseline data and "volumetrics" are readily available through that portal.
 Thank you, Mr. Chairman.